HeidiDragomir/ecommerce-next.js_sanity_stripe/README.md

 The webshop is fully functional and completely responsive.

-I want to develop it later, too add more functionality, but I preffer to focus on learning something new.
+I want to develop it later, too add more functionality.